 If I were a member of the Christian right, sitting on my front porch decrying the decadent morals of working American women, what would be most alarming about the Fifty Shades of Grey phenomena … is that millions of otherwise intelligent women are willing to tolerate prose on this level.

 In the past several years, Harlequin has seen a steep decline in sales; last year, the Canadian publisher was sold to NewsCorp after enduring half a decade of significant declines in revenue.
-Fisher said Harlequin novels now carry a stigma—the large format and logo are both easily recognizable, which might make it embarrassing for women to read them in public.
-But the publisher has also failed to catch up with contemporary sexual mores, she said.
-“Even the Blaze series—which is supposed to be more of their ‘sexy’ line—even if you look at them, BDSM is not coming out,” she added.
+Fisher says Harlequin novels now carry a stigma—the large format and logo are both easily recognizable, which might make it embarrassing for women to read them in public.
+But the publisher has also failed to catch up with contemporary sexual mores, she says.
+“Even the Blaze series—which is supposed to be more of their ‘sexy’ line—even if you look at them, BDSM is not coming out,” she adds.
 “Culturally, we were at a point where there was a lot of curiosity.
 Harlequin just wasn’t living up to that.”

-Even though some have dismissed the Fifty Shades books as a slightly edgier version of the standard romance novel—and, presumably, the movie as a slightly kinkier version of the average chick flick—the portrayal of BDSM is a non-trivial aspect of their popularity.
-In the first couple of years following the trilogy’s publication, the overall romance-novel market saw an increase in sales—largely because of Fifty Shades, said Erin Fry, the editor and publications manager of the Romance Writers of America.
+Even though some have dismissed the Fifty Shades books as a slightly edgier version of the standard romance novel—and, presumably, the movie as a slightly kinkier version of the average chick flick—the portrayal of BDSM is a nontrivial aspect of their popularity.
+In the first couple of years following the trilogy’s publication, the overall romance-novel market saw an increase in sales—largely because of Fifty Shades, says Erin Fry, the editor and publications manager of the Romance Writers of America.
 “You did see a line of authors writing books that are similar in nature—lots of authors who took advantage of the moment and recognized readers’ appetites.”

 At least in Western culture, BDSM has long been considered a deviant and marginal kind of sex.
 When it has been portrayed in popular culture in the past, like in the 2002 film Secretary or the photography of Robert Mapplethorpe, it’s been presented in a quirky, art-house kind of way: a subversive culture, presented as subversive art.